BagasRizkyHarySaputra/absensi-RFID/my-second-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Student Attendance Report (Dashboard)

+The dashboard widget for "Student Attendance Report" reuses the same data logic as the Reports page.
+It is implemented via `src/components/AttendanceReportDashboard.jsx`, which calls `getAttendanceSummary` from `src/lib/report.js` so the numbers and pie chart match the Reports screen.

+- Component: `src/components/AttendanceReportDashboard.jsx`
+- Used in: `src/components/DASHBOARDpage.jsx`
+- Data source: `src/lib/report.js` (aggregates hadir, izin, alpha using kehadiran + report tables)

+To change how values are calculated, edit `getAttendanceSummary` in `src/lib/report.js` and both the Reports page and Dashboard will reflect it.

+## Class Schedule rules (Classes > ClassDetail)

+The schedule cards in `src/components/ClassDetail.jsx` follow these rules:

+- Period numbering counts only lessons.
+Breaks (subjects containing "Istirahat") do not consume period numbers.
+- Daily lesson caps: Monday–Thursday end at period 10; Friday ends at period 8.
+- If database returns a teacher for a break, it’s hidden and no "TBA" placeholder is shown.
+- Period boxes display numbers for lessons; break cards keep layout but omit the numbers.

+Relevant code:
+- Normalization and rendering: `src/components/ClassDetail.jsx`
+- Styling: `src/static/css/ClassDetail.css`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: